-The preliminary diagnosis of inguinal hernia would be based on the medical records and physical examination of the patient.
-The physician would perform a physical examination of the abdomen during which the patient is asked to cough, stand, or strain to identify the bulge caused by the hernia.
-Diagnosis is proceeded by massaging on the bulge of the tissues to restore them to their original position.
+The preliminary diagnosis of an inguinal hernia would be based on the medical records and physical examination of the patient.
+The physician would perform a physical examination of the abdomen, during which the patient is asked to cough, stand, or strain to identify the bulge caused by the hernia.
+Diagnosis is proceeded by massaging the bulge of the tissues to restore them to their original position.

 Management of Inguinal Hernia